captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 that love you have for her.
 ---
-And she’s gonna eat up all that
+And Lissette is gonna eat up all that
 ---
 love you have for her
 ---